aafulei/cppp5e/08-the-io-library/README.md

 ### Exercise 8.12

-> Why didn't we use in-class initializers in PersonInfo?
+> Why didn't we use in-class initializers in `PersonInfo`?

 **Answer:**